PyWavelets/pywt/doc/source/regression/wp.rst

 >>> wp = pywt.WaveletPacket(data=x, wavelet='db1', mode='sym')

-Now create a new :class:`Wavelet Packet <WaveletPacket>` and set it's nodes with some data.
+Now create a new :class:`Wavelet Packet <WaveletPacket>` and set its nodes with some data.

     >>> new_wp = pywt.WaveletPacket(data=None, wavelet='db1', mode='sym')